 The show also had at least one genuine visual trump card.
 The entrances to (and exits from) the stage could be made from a large raft punted across the canal, with its own curtain.
-At one of the climaxes Edward Taylor appeared from underwater in a submarine escape suit, dragging a box onto the stage.
+At one point Edward Taylor appeared from underwater in a submarine escape suit, dragging a box onto the stage.
 He opens the box and dripping wet puppets appear, which kick off a new storyline.

 The show was one of the hits of the Festival, and by the last night it was full to overflowing.
 Then, after the curtain call, the cast left the stage by raft, floating away down the canal.
 As the audience left, the whole theatre burst into flame and was razed to the ground before their eyes.
 The fire was so intense from the tarry boat-wood that there was an unplanned miniature fire-storm.
 That evening was also memorable as three of the cast ended in A&E, as a planned but entirely unrehearsed jump from the burning three-metre high wooden wall of the set resulted in severely sprained ankles and legs.
 Fortunately no bones were broken.